 How Are We Doing?The infant mortality rate has declined throughout the past 30 years both locally and nationally.
-The Utah infant mortality rate declined slightly in 2019 to 5.3 deaths per 1,000 live births from 5.4 in 2018, after increasing from 2015-2017.
-During 2019, 250 Utah infants died before their first birthday.
+The Utah infant mortality rate increased in 2020 to 5.5 deaths per 1,000 live births from 5.3 in 2019.
+During 2020, 251 Utah infants died before their first birthday.

-What Is Being Done?The UDOH Maternal and Infant Health Program is currently 1) reviewing data obtained from the Pregnancy Risk Assessment Monitoring System (PRAMS) and the Perinatal Mortality Review (PMR) program to identify modifiable risk factors for infant mortality and develop appropriate interventions; 2) making health information available on-line for researchers, students, health care professionals and the general public to increase awareness of factors associated with infant death (i.e. the Indicator Based Information System [IBIS] and the Maternal and Infant Health Program websites); 3) promoting preconception and interconception health care for all women of childbearing age; and 4) collaborating with the Office of Health Disparities Reduction on targeted interventions toward decreasing infant mortality in disparate populations.
+What Is Being Done?The UDOH Maternal and Infant Health Program is currently 1) reviewing data to identify modifiable risk factors for infant mortality and develop appropriate interventions; 2) promoting preconception and interconception health care for all women of childbearing age; and 3) collaborating with the Office of Health Disparities Reduction on targeted interventions toward decreasing infant mortality in disparate populations.

 Health Program InformationBreastfeeding may reduce infant mortality.
 The "Stepping Up for Utah Babies" Program was developed by the Utah Department of Health (UDOH) and partners to recognize Utah hospitals that have taken steps to promote, protect, educate, and encourage breastfeeding in their facilities.
 Using a learning collaborative model, hospitals can implement 2, 4, 6, 8, or all 10 of the evidence-based steps to successful breastfeeding identified by the World Health Organization and UNICEF ([https://www.babyfriendlyusa.org/for-facilities/practice-guidelines/10-steps-and-international-code/]).
 A tool kit was adapted and developed outlining best practices, resources, action plans, and barriers to implementing each of the steps.
 Hospitals that successfully implement each two step interval (up to 10 steps) will be certified by the UDOH and recognized through media and public celebrations.
 The Utah Department of Health is also a participant in the Sudden Unexpected Infant Death (SUID) Case Registry, a research project hosted by the Centers for Disease Control and Prevention- Division of Reproductive Health.
 The SUID Case Registry collects data about the circumstances associated with SUID deaths and conducts investigation into these deaths.
 Collected data enables the state to develop strategies to prevent future deaths.